lyashevska/postgrest-playground/README.md

-Local PostgREST stack with PostgreSQL and Swagger UI.
+Local PostgREST stack (PostgreSQL, Swagger UI and JWT auth)

+This project sets up a PostgREST environment with:
+- PostgreSQL for data storage
+- PostgREST for RESTful API generation
+- Swagger UI for exploring the API
+- JWT-based authentication

 Requirements:
 - docker